pvigier/pvigier.github.io-jekyll/_posts/2019-05-26-vagabond-generating-tiles.md

 This is also what we want to do: we have a map as input and we want a 2D grid of tiles as output.
 Thus we can leverage on the techniques of rasterization to generate the tiles.

 There are two main primitives in rasterization: drawing a line and drawing a triangle.
 Fortunately, there are very efficient algorithms for doing that.
-I have put some useful resources in the last section of this article if you are interested by the theory of rasterization.
+I have put some useful resources in the last section of this article if you are interested in the theory of rasterization.

 In the [first article]({{ site.baseurl }}{% post_url 2019-05-12-vagabond-map-generation %}) of this series, I said that I wanted my map generator to output a data structure easy to manipulate.
 Thus I chose to generate a polygonal map using a Voronoi diagram.
 Now, it proves useful as polygons are quite easy to rasterize.